The various antagonist encountered throughout the series.

 - Sadist: Keter states that he gets a rush out of ending people's bloodlines and loves to cause people emotional distress as well.
 One thing that makes Ruby's lack of fear incredibly frustrating to him.

 - Serial Killer: He was taken in for murdering his mother and three families.
-He continues to do so after breaking out.

 - The Sociopath: He kills for almost no real reason, manipulates others into doing his dirty work when necessary, and possesses no empathy for the people he kills and torments.
 He's also superficially charming even though that charm doesn't really hide how despicable he is.
 His grandiose sense of self-worth shows itself as well when Ruby doesn't think he's a threat.